yue/yue/docs/guides/lua/getting_started.md

 # Getting started

-Lua support in Yue is currently experimental, there are two modes provided:

-* A standalone runtime of Lua 5.3 that ships Yue as built-in module;
-* A loadable module built for Lua 5.3.

-They can be downloaded in the [Releases](https://github.com/yue/yue/releases) page, the standalone runtime is in the `yue_runtime_VERSION_PLATFORM_ARCH.zip` archive, the loadable module is in the `lua_yue_LUA-VERSION_VERSION_PLATFORM_ARCH.zip` archive.
+Currently Lua support in Yue is experimental, and a loadable module built for Lua 5.3 is provided which can be downloaded from the [Releases](https://github.com/yue/yue/releases) page.
+The filename is `lua_yue_LUA-VERSION_VERSION_PLATFORM_ARCH.zip`.

 There are plans on making Yue available in LuaRocks.